 Stovetop Toasted Coconut Chocolate Chip Granola.

 Spread the mixture (it will still look wet) on a cookie sheet lined with parchment paper.
-Let it cool completely, then add the chocolate chips and chia seeds.
+Let it cool completely, then add the chocolate chips.